0verseas/official-site-WP/wordpress/wp-content/plugins/insert-headers-and-footers/readme.txt

 Syed Balkhi

 == Changelog ==

+= 2.0.4.3 =
+* Tweak: We updated the default behaviour of our page scripts metabox so that it is collapsed by default.

 = 2.0.4.2 =
 * Tweak: Changing SweetAlert library version to prevent the interference on .ru sites.